 Student Code Of Conduct Violations

-Violations in course rules or department policy contained in the syllabus and or provided to the student are subject to a charge of academic misconduct.
-Forms of academic dishonesty include, but are not limited to:
+Violations in course rules or department policy contained in the syllabus and/or provided to the student are subject to a charge of academic misconduct.
+Forms of academic misconduct include, but are not limited to:

-- Failure to use assigned citation standards to properly cite the work of others
+- Repeated failure to properly cite the work of others;

 The use, purchase, consumption, manufacture, distribution, dispensing or possession of alcohol is prohibited on University property.
 The use of alcohol at University sponsored off campus events is prohibited unless specifically approved in writing by the University President.
 This includes University sponsored off-campus events.

 Appearing on University premises while intoxicated is prohibited.

 Violation of University policies on possession or use of alcohol is a violation of the University’s Community Standards policy and is subject to disciplinary action.

 The complete alcohol and drug/controlled substance policies can be found here.

 Franklin University's policies on substance abuse and alcoholic beverages outline information on University sanctions for violation of these policies, criminal sanctions for the illegal possession or distribution of drugs and alcohol, and health risks of drugs and alcohol.
 These policies will be distributed annually to each Franklin University student and employee.
 Questions or concerns regarding University policies should be addressed to the Office of Community Standards at email@example.com.